HollowMan6/mdbook-pdf/README.md

 Check [book.toml](test_doc/book.toml#L10-L33) for details for the available configurations of `[output.pdf]`.

 ## Crates.io
-This package won't be published to [crates.io](https://crates.io) as one of the dependencies applies patches from the [headless chrome GitHub fork](https://github.com/HollowMan6/rust-headless-chrome).
+This package currently won't be published to [crates.io](https://crates.io) as one of the dependencies applies patches from the [headless chrome GitHub fork](https://github.com/HollowMan6/rust-headless-chrome).